IPL Photofacial Treatment

 The IPL Skin Revitalizing PhotoFacial procedure utilizes Intense Pulsed Light technology capable of correcting damage caused by sunlight.
 It also corrects brown spots, rosacea on the body, hands and face.

 What areas can be treated?

 The IPL Photofacial is an ideal treatment for any part of your face, neck and décolletage that has undesirable skin redness, brown spots, or telangiectasia (tiny veins).
-We also find that lighter, low contrast brown spots respond very well to this procedure, compared to results with other treatments.
+Low contrast brown spots respond very well to this procedure in comparison to results of other treatments.

 How long will the treatments take?

 The time spent on the procedure depends on the part of the body being treated although typically last one hour or less.

 In cases of mild undesirable skin conditions, about one to three procedures are normally enough to get desired results.
 For chronic or severe sundamaged skin, additional procedures may be required to achieve desired results.

 You may experience slight skin redness after the IPL Photofacial procedure and mild swells around the treated parts.
 Brown spots get darkened immediately after the treatment.
 While you can apply make-up to make the redness less obvious, be rest assured the swells and redness would only last a few hours or couple of days.

 When will I see results?